-Adam Grant begins his third season at Cumberland and his first as a full-time assistant.
-He spent the last two years as a graduate assistant with the program.
+Adam Grant begins his first season as head coach at Cumberland and his fourth with the program.
+He was a full-time assistant in 2014 and served two years as a graduate assistant before that.

-Eight players earned All-America honors over the last two seasons along with 16 All-Conference honorees and 17 conference, state and national player of the week awards.
+Thirteen players earned All-America honors over the last three seasons along with 26 All-Conference honorees and 30 conference, state and national player of the week awards.

 The Dublin, Ireland, native graduated from Pobalscoil Neasain before playing three years at Lambuth University, earning First Team All-Conference honors as a freshman and Second Team All-Conference accolades as a junior.
 The Eagles won a conference championship his freshman season and he captained the 2010 club to a 12-5-2 overall mark.

 Grant served as an assistant coach with the U13 and U14 girls teams for the Jackson Wolves Futbal Club in 2009-10, helping plan and organize team and individual sessions, monitoring fitness and player development and teaching techniques and tactics of the game.
 The following year he was the head coach of the U14 squad.

 At Cumberland he monitors fitness and recruits new players for the programs.
 He holds a “D” coaching license with the US Soccer Federation, completed in August 2012.